 Brown's rapidly expanding School of Public Health housed in newly renovated space at 121 South Main Street in the heart of downtown Providence, just blocks from the main green and walking distance to several of Brown's research centers.
 Its educational programs include both masters and doctoral programs in Biostatistics, Epidemiology, and Health Services Research, an MPH program, and undergraduate concentrations in both Community Health and Statistics.
 The School of Public Health is home to several world-class research centers, such as the Center for Gerontology and Health Services Research, the International Health Institute, and the Center for Alcohol and Addiction Studies.
 Our faculty also collaborate with researchers at Brown’s Center for Behavioral and Preventive Medicine, Center for Computational Molecular Biology, Center for Genetics, Genomics and Proteomics, and the Population Studies Training Center.

-Additional resources: All Ph.D. students are provided with office space in the Public Health building at 121 South Main Street.
+Additional resources: All Ph.D. students are provided with office space in the School of Public Health building at 121 South Main Street.
 Ph.D. students in Biostatistics also have access to the CSS computing infrastructure, a high-end, continuously updated computing environment featuring both Unix and PC networks, with access to all major software for data analysis and numerical computing.
 CSS also maintains a biostatistics library housing a considerable collection of statistics texts and journals.

 For all Ph.D. students, 24 credits are required of students matriculating in the program without a master's degree; 16 are required beyond the master's.
 For those with a related master's degree, up to eight units can be transferred.
 Both written and oral exams, plus a dissertation comprising an original contribution to the field, also are required.
 Students are expected to participate in academic activities such as the Statistics Seminar and faculty-organized working groups.